haensl/bytes/README.md

 #### Retrieves the amount of disk space consumed by files within a directory listing

-**bytes** is a shell utility to retrieve the disk space consumed by files within a directory.
+**bytes** is a shell utility to calculate the disk space consumed by files within a directory.

 ### Installation
 *The install script currently supports Linux as well as OSX.
 If you are on a different platform with access to `sh` or `bash`, simply add `bytes` to your path.*

-Simply execute the installation script via
+Execute the installation script via

 ```bash
 ./install